quyumbdse/task/README.md

 Application Structure

-bin/ -this folder contains server creation and connect with express environment.
+bin/ - This folder contains server creation and connect with express environment.

 config/ - This folder contains configuration for configuration/environment variables.